PowerPointLabs/PowerPointLabs/doc/NewcomerGuide.md

 1. Make a pull request with similar naming convention as above
 1. Once the change is accepted, wait for reviewer to merge the branch into `master` and upload the website for the public.
 Ensure that the [website](http://www.comp.nus.edu.sg/~pptlabs/) can be viewed and displays the latest changes correctly

-## Creating a New Lab
+## Creating Features/Enhancements/New labs
 As a rule of thumb:
-1. Your codes should never use `#pragma warning disable 0618`.
-Use methods from ActionFramework instead
+1. Your codes should refrain from using `#pragma warning disable 0618`, unless absolutely needed.
+Use methods from `ActionFramework` instead
 1. All features/bug fixes should be accompanied by tests and documentation
 1. When creating a new lab, use the following existing labs as a guide:
    1. If lab does not require a pane: *Crop Lab*